river-jade/donations-visualiser/README.md

 ## Update the data file used by the visualisation

-1. Move the datafile to the right spot: `mv data/all_data1.json ../data/all_data.json`
+1. Move the datafile to the right spot: `all_data1.json ../data/all_data.json`

 ## run the server